oracle/tax-reporting-framework-cli/README.md

 ```

 ## Issues
-vat
+VAT
-- error is encountered when selecting template of vat report and creating project outside of trf-cli root
+- [ ] error is encountered when selecting template of vat report and creating project outside of trf-cli root

 ## To do
 - [ ] Add PostInstall script to remove schemas